Image Classifier using CNN

 - random – To shuffle the data to overcome the biasing

 - matplotlib – To display the result of our predictive outcome.

 - tensorflow – Just to use the tensorboard to compare the loss and adam curve our result data or obtained log.

-The output image will not be very clear since all the image are reduce to 50X50 for machine to process fast though the tradeoff between speed and loss.
+The output image will not be very clear since all the image is reduced to 50X50 for a machine to process fast though the tradeoff between speed and loss.

 Reference Links for beginner to Machine Learning:

 - Siraj Raval – YouTube

 - Andrew Ng Machine Learning Course on Coursera